marcuscolle/memory-game/README.md

 #### Media

-All the pictures where picked up from google images searching programming languages logo and codo institute logo.
+All the pictures where picked up from google images searching programming languages logo and code institute logo.